webxdc/hello/README.md

 - when you are done, use `./create-xdc.sh` for bundling
 - copy the created `.xdc` file to a location from where you can access and send it via Delta Chat
 - pro tip: you can create symbolic link to a folder in the external storage

-### Limitations

-Due to the nature of most browsers and how they scope `localStorage`, each emulated peer will get the same `localStorage`.

-To really test the storage usage of your Webxdc, bundle the app and test it in Delta Chat directly where all peers get their own `localStorage`.
-Alternatively, use the more advanced [webxdc-dev](https://github.com/webxdc/webxdc-dev) tool.